MariMendM/devops-sandbox/Project004/README.md

 ### Create AWS CloudFormation stack

+Create stack using one of cloudformation.yml files.
+Parameters:
 * General Configuration
   * Environment Name: the name to be used for tagging resources created by stack
   * Environment Type: used to define a conditional when creating ports of NetworkACL and Security Groups